barstoolbluz/xplatform-cli-tools/README.md

 - **Zsh** – `wrapper.zsh`
 - **Fish** – `wrapper.fish`

-Each wrapper implements proper trap-based cleanup mechanisms specific to its environment.
+Each wrapper implements shell-specific trap-based cleanup mechanisms.

 ## Extensibility

+You can extend this environment in two key dimensions:

+### Extending to Other CLI Tools

-This pattern can be extended to other CLI tools that require credentials:
+You can apply this pattern to many other CLI tools that require credentials:

 - Databricks CLI
 - Snowflake CLI